 - Campaign for Freedom of Information (CFOI) is the NGO that successfully campaigned for the FOI Act for thirty years, run by the legendary Maurice ‘Freedom’ Frankel.
 They sometimes run workshops in using FOI.

 - The Information Commissioner’s Office (ICO) is an essential source of guidance in using FOI, a place to make complaints and a place to find the Commissioner’s judgements on past difficult cases.

 - What Do They Know is a site used by many to publicly submit FOIs; responses from public authorities are also all published – so worth checking to see if the information you want has already been released before.

 - Companies House – search and view documentation on every registered company in the UK, their directors and annual accounts.
 A great example of how a public sector organisation can embrace Open Data (Land Registry, take note!).

 - OpenCorporates – for checking out companies registered overseas or in offshore jurisdictions.
 A great project promoting transparency.

 - DueDil – for understanding the relationship between firms, their subsidiaries and parent companies (but you have to pay after a free trial).

 Finding out about farm subsidy payments

 - Defra CAP payments search & data download.
-All farm subsidy payments made under the Common Agricultural Policy in each of the nations of the UK, for 2014 and 2015; the 2016 data is due to be published soon.
+All farm subsidy payments made under the Common Agricultural Policy in each of the nations of the UK, for 2015 and 2016.
 Earlier years can still be found on FarmSubsidy.org, who campaigned for years for greater transparency on this.

 - Natural England Environmental Stewardship map files for download (Edit> Find> ‘Environmental Stewardship Scheme Agreements’); to view in GIS software like QGIS.
 NB: the files are very large.